 What is the Compuseum?

-The Compuseum at Philadelphia is an interactive museum of hardware and software to be located by the organizing committee.
+The Compuseum is a project to create a Philadelphia-region interactive museum of hardware and software to be located by the organizing committee.
 It is envisioned that the museum will feature theaters and multiple galleries of historically relevant digital and computing devices, in addition to showcasing newest technology releases and inventions.
 The Compuseum’s primary gallery is to include a display of sections of the ENIAC, the earliest digital computer created within the University of Pennsylvania and in step-wise fashion, show the march of forward progress.